 Phil Edgar-Jones is Director of Sky Arts, the definitive destination for Arts and Culture on television.
 He joined Sky as Head of Entertainment in 2012, before taking over Sky Arts in 2014.

 During his time at Sky Arts, Phil has commissioned opera broadcasts from the Royal Opera House, ENO and Glyndebourne.
 Sky Arts is the first broadcaster to broadcast Wagner’s Ring Cycle from Bayreuth which was simulcast in the UK, Germany, Italy and Australia.
 Phil has also overseen the creation of Portrait and Landscape Artists of the Year alongside a myriad of other programmes spanning the spectrum of Arts genres from opera and ballet to rock and pop, the visual arts and design to fashion and film.

 Louise Jeffreys (appointed March 2016)

-Louise is Director of Arts at the Barbican Centre and is responsible for the formulation, implantation and delivery of the Barbican’s artistic programme and strategic vision.
+Louise is Artistic Director at the Barbican Centre and is responsible for the formulation, implantation and delivery of the Barbican’s artistic programme and strategic vision.
 In particular, Louise has led on developing the Barbican’s relationships and presence in east London, resulting in a wider reach to a more diverse audience, and increasing income from rental and commercial deals, as well as partnership funding.
 Louise will contribute to ENO’s artistic and strategic vision and will sit on the Artistic Committee, led by fellow ENO Board Member Anthony Whitworth-Jones.